FREE shipping on US orders over $45!

 The holiday season kicks off with an entire day dedicated to food, and Thanksgiving is only the beginning.
-Between the peppermint chocolates lingering in the office, the festive cocktails out with friends, and the buffet line at family gatherings, food is on the forefront this time of year.
+Between the peppermint chocolates lingering in the office, the festive cocktails out with friends, and the buffet line at family gatherings, food is on the forefront of everyone’s mind this time of year.

-And no sooner do we polish off a slice of our favorite pie are we then bombarded with ways to quickly drop the “holiday weight” come the new year.
-It’s easy to see why we seem to approach the holidays – and all the food that comes with it – with equal parts excitement and dread.
+And no sooner do we polish off a slice of our favorite pie than we’re bombarded with ways to quickly drop the “holiday weight” in the new year.
+It’s easy to see why navigating holiday eating habits can feel fraught.

-If we enter the season with the anticipation of restricting ourselves when it’s over, that sets ourselves up for overeating and tuning out of our hunger and fullness cues.
-The focus on dieting “steals joy from the eating experience and creates stress around the holiday meals,” advises Willow Jarosh, MS, RD, intuitive eating expert.
+If we enter the season with the anticipation of restricting ourselves when it’s over, we’re setting ourselves up for veering out of our hunger and fullness cues and into overeating.
+The focus on dieting “steals joy from the eating experience and creates stress around the holiday meals,” advises Jarosh.
 “This pulls us further from being able to listen to our body’s cues regarding what we actually want to eat and how much feels good.”

 When you arrive at a holiday dinner or party, make it a priority to eat what you really want first.
 If you try to “be good” and avoid the cheesy casserole, you’ll most often eat your way around it (first the salad, then the green beans, then the turkey…).
 Ultimately, you’ll end up eating the cheesy casserole anyway because it’s what you really wanted in the first place.
 So, eat what you really want.
 Sit down and intentionally enjoy every delicious bite.